Talk The Talk: A film and resources

 Helping parents and carers talk to their children about relationships and sex.

 "Keep talking to them and they'll be more likely to come to you with anything that is worrying them.
-You have to make that time for your kids"
+Make that time for your kids" Parent, Walsall

 Synopsis

-The drama follows a father’s reaction to a letter from his daughter’s school about a proposed sex education lesson.
-At first the two have an argument but with his partner's support (and that of his fictional alter ego, Coach) he manages to have a level-headed discussion with his daughter about relationships and sex, and how to successfully negotiate drinking, parties and boyfriends with her in a calm way.
+The drama follows a father’s tense reaction to a letter from his daughter’s school about a proposed sex education lesson.
+At first the two have an argument, but with his partner's support (and that of his fictional alter ego, Coach) he finally manages a level-headed discussion with his daughter about relationships and sex, and how to negotiate drinking, parties and relationships.

-We also see Rachel’s friend Nicky who is concerned about her youngest son’s exposure to online pornography and online grooming, and how Rachel deals with a set of awkward questions from her own young son at home.
-Interspersed with the drama are interviews with parents and young people which expand on some of the key points of the drama, such as when is a good place and age to talk about these things.
+We also see how mum, Rachel, deals with a set of awkward questions from her own young son at home.
+And how Rachel’s friend, Nicky, is concerned about her son’s exposure to online pornography.
+Interspersed with the drama are interviews with parents and young people which expand on some of the key points of the drama e.g. when is a good place and age to talk about these things.

-Topic Areas: When and how to talk your children, monitoring of young people’s whereabouts, online safety and sexting, family values, rules and boundaries, risky behaviour, how to help young people make informed choices, the law concerning sex
+Topic Areas: When and how to talk your children, monitoring young people’s whereabouts, online safety, sexting, family values, rules and boundaries, risky behaviour, helping young people make informed choices, the law concerning sex

 Top Tips

 "Keep talking to them and they'll be more likely to come to you with anything that is worrying them.
-You have to make that time for your kids" - Parent, Walsall
+Make that time for your kids."
+Parent, Walsall

 Signposting